 n = Number of participants having first occurrence of RSV-confirmed LRTD occurring from Day 15 post vaccination

-Vaccine efficacy in the subgroup of participants 80 years of age and older (1 016 participants in Arexvy vs 1 028 participants in placebo) cannot be concluded due to the low number of total cases accrued (5 cases).
+Vaccine efficacy in the subgroup of participants 80 years of age and older (1 016 participants in Arexvy vs 1 028 participants in placebo) cannot be reliably estimated due to the low number of total cases accrued (5 cases).

 Amongst 18 RSV-LRTD cases with at least 2 lower respiratory signs or preventing everyday activities, 4 cases of severe RSV-LRTD requiring oxygen supplementation occurred in the placebo group compared to none in the Arexvy group.

-Efficacy against RSV-associated LRTD over 2 RSV seasons
+Efficacy against RSV-associated LRTD over 2 RSV seasons and over 3 RSV seasons

-Over 2 RSV seasons (up to end of second season in Northern Hemisphere), with a median follow-up time of 17.8 months, vaccine efficacy against RSV-associated LRTD was 67.2% (97.5% CI [48.2, 80.0]) in participants 60 years of age and older (30 cases in the Arexvy group and 139 cases in the placebo group).
+Participants 60 years of age and older who received 1 dose of Arexvy or placebo were followed over 3 RSV seasons (up to the end of the second and third seasons in the Northern Hemisphere), with a median follow-up time of 17.8 months over 2 RSV seasons and 30.6 months over 3 RSV seasons.
+Vaccine efficacy against RSV-associated LRTD over 2 RSV seasons was 67.2% (97.5% CI [48.2, 80.0]) and over 3 RSV seasons was 62.9% (97.5% CI [46.7, 74.8]).

+Vaccine efficacy against RSV A-associated LRTD and RSV B-associated LRTD over 3 RSV seasons was 69.8% (97.5% CI [42.2, 85.7]) and 58.6% (97.5% CI [35.9, 74.1]), respectively.

 Vaccine efficacy against RSV-associated LRTD was similar in the subgroup of participants with at least one comorbidity of interest.

 A second dose of vaccine administered 12 months after the first dose did not confer additional efficacy benefit.

 Immunogenicity in adults 50 through 59 years of age at increased risk for RSV disease